The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 \subsubsection{N-Band: Decadal Timescales}

-We have found that the reverberation behavior at K band (2.2 $\mu$m) is dominated by a source component at $\sim$ 1500K and with a phase lag of about 36 days relative to the B-band variations.
-The relatively low luminosity and short reverberation timescales for NGC 4151 suggest that changes might be detectable at much longer wavelengths.
-Simple thermal equilibrium (dominant temperature proportional to wavelength of emission) would suggest lags 25 times larger at 10 $\mu$m, i.e., $\sim$ 3 years; the measured source size at 12 $\mu$m of $>$ 1.7 pc \citep{burt13} suggests lags of 5 years or more.
-With combined analysis of the historical observations of NGC 4151 in this band over the past 35 years, there is therefore a chance to detect dust reverberation signals at $\sim10~\mu m$.
+{ The relatively low luminosity and short reverberation timescales for NGC 4151 suggest that changes might be detectable at much longer wavelengths.
+Simple thermal equilibrium suggests lags $\gtrsim$ 3 years at 10 $\mu$m, so with historical observations of NGC 4151 in this band over the past 35 years, there is a chance to detect dust reverberation signals.
+The top panel of Figure~\ref{fig:N-band} shows a 30-day smoothed optical B-band light curve extracted from \cite{okny16}.
+There is a broad maximum between 1988 and 1998 with a flux increase by a factor of three.
+The N-band flux clearly shows a bump between 1995 and 2010 (the middle panel), as would be expected from these arguments.\footnote{ To confirm this variability, we have carried out a $\chi^2$ test \citep[e.g.,][]{deDiego2010} of the N-band data points.
+For a number of measurements with the flux $f_i$ and uncertainty $\sigma_i$, the $\chi^2$ is defined as

-In the top panel of Figure~\ref{fig:N-band}, we present a 30-day smoothed optical B-band light curve extracted from \cite{okny16}.
-NGC~4151 has a broad maximum in its optical output between 1988 and 1998 with a flux increase by a factor of three.
-Such a large energy input difference should have detectable impacts on the torus total emission as well.
-In fact, its N-band flux clearly shows a bump between 1995 and 2010 (the middle panel).
+where $\bar{f}$ is the average value of all the measurements.
+From the $\chi^2$-distribution, a $p$-value can be computed to describe the significance of the measurements randomly selected from a normal Gaussian distribution, i.e., the AGN is not variable.
+Since there is no evidence for variations on a yearly timescale, we combined measurements in the same year as described in Appendix B. We then obtained $\chi^2$ (for 18 degrees of freedom, dof=18) for the N-band measurements to be 283.5 with a $p$-value of $\sim10^{-50}$.
+Even if we arbitrarily increase all flux uncertainties by a factor of three, we still have a $p$-value of 0.007, too small for the flux variation to be due to random measurement errors.
+Thus, the N-band variations over decadal timescales are undoubtedly real. } }

-To make a quantitative estimation of the time lag between the mid-IR N-band and optical B-band light curve, we used the optical light curve from \cite{okny16} to fit the N-band light curve with a single-lag model.
-Since the mid-IR dust emission is much more extended than that dominating the near-IR \citep{burt13}, we introduced a top-hat window to smooth the optical light curve and left the window size as a free parameter.
-The results can be seen in Figure~\ref{fig:N-band}.
-The best-fit model has a reduced $\chi^2$ value of 2.89 and a smoothing window size of about 5700 days.
-(The reduced $\chi^2$ assuming no variations is 8.8.)
-The reported time lag is 3070$^{+500}_{-230}$ days.
+{ We used the B-band light curve of Figure~\ref{fig:N-band} to fit the N-band light curve with a single-lag model as in \citet{Lyu2019}.
+Given the large extent of the mid-IR emission \citep{burt13}, we used a top-hat window to smooth the B-band light curve and left the window size as a free parameter. } The best-fit model, shown in Figure~\ref{fig:N-band}, has a reduced $\chi^2$ of 2.78 and a smoothing window size of about 5300 days.
+The indicated time lag is 2943$^{+163}_{-122}$ days.